 TEACHERS EMPLOYED ON A SHORT-TERM NOTICE BASIS (SUPPLY)

 Teachers employed on a supply basis will be paid on a daily basis calculated on the assumption that a full working year consists of 195 days; periods of employment for less than a day being calculated pro rata.

-The school will only procure from agencies identified on the NPS framework Approved Supply Agencies and agree to pay a minimum daily rate of £132 (M1/195 days).
-Please delete where the governing body has not signed up to the voluntary supply agency pledge
+If the school is using an agency, the school enters into a voluntary supply agency pledge whereby they only procure from agencies identified on the NPS Framework Approved Supply Agencies and commit to a minimum daily rate of M1 ÷ 195 days.
+The exception will be that when agencies on the NPS framework are unable to supply a suitably skilled teacher, the school will be able to approach alternative agencies but with a commitment to pay as a minimum, the M1 pay rate.

 2020/21 PAY RANGES